theupdateframework/theupdateframework.io/content/metadata.md

 that outdated metadata will be detected and that clients can refuse to accept metadata older than that which they've already seen.

-All TUF metadata uses a subset of the JSON object format.
+Implementers of TUF may use any data format for metadata files.
+The examples here use a subset of the JSON object format.
 When calculating the digest of an object, we use the [Canonical JSON](http://wiki.laptop.org/go/Canonical_JSON) format.
 Implementation-level detail about the metadata can be found in the [spec](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md).

 There are four required top-level roles, each with their own metadata file.